 Every lawsuit has unique features, but in general, the lawsuit may seek recovery of damages from the legally liable parties and their insurance companies for:

-The key to a larger recovery in a legal action for a concussion sustained in a car accident is to explore all the aspects of the victim’s life that the accident negatively impacted.
-The more problems these symptoms present to the victim’s everyday life and ability to work, the larger the potential settlement.
+The key to a larger recovery in legal action for a concussion sustained in a car accident is to explore all the aspects of the victim’s life that the accident negatively impacted.
+The more problems these symptoms present in the victim’s everyday life and ability to work, the larger the potential settlement.
 The size of your settlement with an insurance company should be proportional to just how severe the concussion itself is.
+However, even a mild traumatic brain injury can result in large medical bills and lost income.
+An experienced car accident attorney can help assess the scope of your damages and ensure that you get what you deserve from your settlement amount.

 Several factors influence the size of a settlement and can make it vary from a few thousand dollars to a million-dollar settlement.
 The first major factor is the strength of the victim’s case against the negligent driver.
 The stronger the legal case, the more likely the insurance company will concede to settle for a higher amount to avoid the potential larger financial drain of being taken to court.
 The second is the aforementioned factor of how severe the concussion symptoms are and the level of impairment the victim experiences in everyday life.

-A: Then your lawyer will have no choice but to file a lawsuit if the insurance company is unreasonably unwilling to come to the table for settlement negotiations.
+A: Then your lawyer will have no choice but to file a personal injury lawsuit if the insurance company is unreasonably unwilling to come to the table for settlement negotiations.

 A: They have an incentive to because court settlements from an adjudicated lawsuit often far surpass what they have to pay out in a settlement agreement, though there is also risk for an accident victim.

-A: No, once you accept a settlement offer, you agree to indemnify the negligent party and cannot file a lawsuit against them as it would be considered double recovery, which is not allowed in tort law.
+A: No, once you accept a settlement offer, you agree to indemnify the negligent party or at-fault driver and cannot file a lawsuit against them as it would be considered double recovery, which is not allowed in tort law.

 Always speak with a skilled car accident lawyer about your car accident, the resulting concussion, and your rights.